panosoft/elm-node-main/readme.md

 ## Install

-There's no installation necessary, this is a boilerplate file that can be used as the entry point for all Server-side Elm programs.
+There's no installation necessary, this is a boilerplate file that can be used as the entry point for all Server-side or command line based Elm programs.

 ## Usage